OfficeDev/msteams-client-docs-ref-typescript/nodejs/overview/msteams-client.md

 The Teams AI library is available in a number of package formats to support different programming languages, more information is available on the [library GitHub page](https://github.com/microsoft/teams-ai).

 ## Microsoft TeamsFx SDK

+> [!IMPORTANT]
+>
+> TeamsFx SDK will be officially deprecated by September 2025, with support continuing until September 2026.
+We recommend planning your transition to the [Microsoft 365 Agents SDK](/microsoft-365/agents-sdk/) for ongoing and future development needs.

 The [TeamsFx SDK](/microsoftteams/platform/toolkit/teamsfx-sdk) greatly simplifies Microsoft Teams single sign-on (SSO) and cloud resource access in your app.